 - Several ads and educational videos are released on this day to spread awareness about the importance of the vote.

-- New voters (whose names get added in the Electoral List) are appreciated on this day and presented with a badge with 'Proud to be Voter- Ready to Vote' written on it.
-Those who have turned 18 and didn't enrol themselves in the Electoral List are asked to enrol themselves.
+- New voters (whose names get added to the Electoral List) are appreciated on this day and presented with a badge with 'Proud to be Voter- Ready to Vote' written on it.
+Those who have turned 18 and didn't enroll themselves in the Electoral List are asked to enroll themselves.

 Celebration On National Voters' Day

 - Every year a theme is decided for celebrating National Voters' Day.
 The theme of National Voter's Day 2020 is 'Electoral Literacy for a Stronger Democracy'.